Twisted Cohomotopy implies M5-brane anomaly cancellation: The issue

-\begin{remark}[Focus on real cohomology] We focus here entirely on the anomaly polynomials in real cohomology, hence ignoring all torsion contributions (which become visible in integral cohomology) as well as all ``global'' anomaly contributions (which become visible in differential cohomology).
-Because, while vanishing of the anomaly in real cohomology is not sufficient for full anomaly cancellation (which must happen in differential integral cohomology) it is the \emph{necessary} first step.
+\begin{remark}[Focus on real cohomology] We focus here entirely on the anomaly polynomials in real cohomology, hence ignoring all torsion contributions (which become visible in integral cohomology) as well as all ``global'' anomaly contributions (which become visible in differential cohomology, see \cite{FSS20c} for discussion of all these notions of cohomology and their relations).
+Because, while vanishing of the anomaly in real cohomology is not sufficient for full anomaly cancellation (which must happen in differential integral cohomology), it is the \emph{necessary} first step.
 No argument about torsion of global contributions to the M5 anomaly (which, of course, one will eventually want to address) can affect the proof of anomaly cancellation at the rational/real approximation; and as long as subtleties do remain here, it behooves us to first focus on these.
-Therefore we sometimes abbreviate $H^\bullet(-) := H^\bullet(-,\mathbb{R})$, here and in the following. \end{remark}
+Therefore, we often abbreviate $H^\bullet(-) := H^\bullet(-;\mathbb{R})$, here and in the following. \end{remark}

 {\bf The anomaly polynomials.} The cohomology classes contributing to the total M5-brane anomaly in the situation \eqref{The4SphericalFibration} are given in the literature as follows:

 We discuss the various items in \eqref{TheAnomalyPolynomials}: